esciencecenter-digital-skills/workshop-template/README.md

 ## Use this template

+1. Before you start to build the website, check if the data.csv file is complete (data.csv file in the Instructors Sharepoint - folder for your specific workshop).

-1. **Please _do not fork this repository directly on GitHub._** Instead, use GitHub's function to copy this template repository and customize it for your workshop.
+2.  **Please _do not fork this repository directly on GitHub._** Instead, use GitHub's function to copy this template repository and customize it for your workshop.
 On this page (<https://github.com/esciencecenter-digital-skills/workshop-template>), click on the green `Use this template` button (top right).

-2. Select the owner for your new repository.
+3. Select the owner for your new repository.
 This should be `esciencecenter-digital-skills` GitHub organisation.

-3. Choose a name for your workshop website repository.
+4. Choose a name for your workshop website repository.
 This name should have the form `YYYY-MM-DD-carpentry-curriculum`, e.g., `2016-12-01-ds-gpu`, where `YYYY-MM-DD` is the start date of the workshop, `ds` stands for Digital Skills, and `gpu` is the workshop name in this example.

-4. Make sure the repository is public, leave "Include all branches" unchecked (don't worry about the `gh-pages` branch, it will be created by a github action).
+5. Make sure the repository is public, leave "Include all branches" unchecked (don't worry about the `gh-pages` branch, it will be created by a github action).
     Click on "Create repository from template".
 You will be redirected to your new copy of the workshop template repository.